About Western Law

 Location

-Western boasts one of the most picturesque campuses in North America, situated along the banks of the Thames River in London, Ontario.
-Our gothic architecture and our ivy-covered campus blend in seamlessly with 1,200 acres of rolling hills and endless scenic locations to study, chat with friends and relax.
+Western boasts one of the most picturesque campuses in Canada.
+Situated along the banks of the Thames River in London, Ontario, our gothic architecture and our ivy-covered campus blend in seamlessly with 1,200 acres of rolling hills and endless scenic locations to study, chat with friends and relax.

 With a population of over 400,000, London offers the best of both worlds: Big city excitement with a small-town feel, including affordable living compared to many major urban centres.